-The Company constructs, develops and tests the AOT and Joule Heat technologies with internal resources and through the assistance of various third-party entities.
-Costs incurred and expensed include fees such as license fees, U.S. Department of Energy testing fees, purchase of test equipment, pipeline pumping equipment, crude oil tank batteries, viscometers, SCADA systems, computer equipment, payroll and other related equipment and various logistical expenses for the purposes of evaluating and testing the Company's AOT prototypes.
+The Company constructs, develops and tests the AOT technology with internal resources and through the assistance of various third-party entities.
+Costs incurred and expensed include fees such as license fees, purchase of test equipment, viscometers, SCADA systems, computer equipment, direct costs related to AOT equipment manufacture and installation, payroll and other related equipment and various logistical expenses for the purposes of evaluating and testing the Company's AOT prototypes.